Sheetalrana190/SoftwareEnggPrinciple_Assignments/README.md

 7. As a customer, I want clear instructions on what documents are required so that I can prepare everything in advance.
 8. As a customer, I want to receive timely updates about my pet’s onboarding status so that I am informed of any pending steps.

+## Based on the Client requirement how the system will look like
+The Pet Daycare Onboarding System will make the onboarding process easy and fast for both new employees and pet owners.
+Instead of using paperwork and different methods, everything will be done online in a simple and organized way.

+For new employees they will fill out an online form with their personal details, job role, and required documents like ID and certifications.
+The system will check for missing information and send reminders if anything is incomplete.
+Once submitted managers can review and approve the application.
+After approval, employees will get access to training modules and step-by-step guides to help them learn their job quickly.
+A dashboard will track their progress, ensuring they complete all onboarding steps on time.

+For customers, the system will allow them to register their pets online, enter important details, and upload vaccination records before their first visit.
+Employees will follow a standard process to check and approve the pet’s information.
+If any details are missing, the system will send automatic reminders to the pet owner.
+The onboarding status will be updated in real time, so employees and customers always know what steps are left.
+This system will save time, reduce errors, and provide a smooth experience for both employees and customers.
+Everything will be in one place, making onboarding faster, easier, and more consistent.